Right to manage

 - making expectations known and, if necessary, giving the worker the means and the time to meet them

-- managing discipline in a progressive, fact-based, reasonable and fair manner
+- managing discipline in a progressive, fact-based, reasonable and fair manner and take the appropriate disciplinary measures

 The proper exercise of the right to manage is done with respect for workers.